ofirs22/url-shortener/README.md

    - System can be used without loging in but edit and delete wont be available
    - You can signup using the signup button and login using the login button
    - JWT and userId will be saved in the localstorage and will be sent with every call that requires authorization
+   - links expiration - 30 days from creation date, it will display in front end

 ## environment variables
    in order for the server to work, need to create .env file with the below fields